RazrFalcon/tiny-skia/README.md

 The main motivation behind this library is to have a small, high-quality 2D rendering library that can be used by [resvg].
 And the choice is rather limited.
-You basically have to choose between cairo, Qt and Skia.
+You basically have to choose between [cairo], Qt and Skia.
 And all of them are relatively bloated, hard to compile and distribute.
 Not to mention that none of them is written in Rust.